agranig/rtpengine-google-speech2text/README.md

 # Sipwise rtpengine speech to text via Google Speech API

-This is a proof of concept to utilize Sipwise rtpengine and its companion recording daemon to transcribe an ongoing call from speech to text in near real time using the Google Speech API.
+This is a proof of concept to utilize Sipwise rtpengine and its rtp fan-out /proc interface to transcribe an ongoing call from speech to text in near real time using the Google Speech API.

 ## Prerequisites